F-1 Curricular Practical Training

 Curricular Practical Training (CPT) is an employment option available to F-1 students when the practical training employment is considered to be an integral part of the curriculum or academic program.
 At Yale, the use of CPT is only available in the two circumstances listed below:

 - The employment (usually an internship or practicum) is a degree requirement of all students in the program.
 Each school and/or degree program at Yale has different requirements that will affect your eligibility for CPT.
 Please check with your school or OISS.

 - You will receive academic credit for your proposed CPT employment.
-The course must be listed in your school bulletin, be specifically designed to award academic credit for an employment experience, and be a degree requirement for all students in your program.
+The course must be listed in your school bulletin and be specifically designed to award academic credit for an employment or practical training experience.
 PhD students in dissertation status may be eligible for CPT if the training experience is an integral component of the dissertation.

 Part-time vs. Full-time CPT

 CPT can be granted on a part-time or full-time basis.
 During the academic year, CPT is limited to part-time (no more than 20 hours per week) and you must continue to be enrolled as a full-time student.
 Full-time CPT (more than 20 hours per week) is generally available to students only during the summer break.
 If you use 12 months or more of full-time CPT, you will not be eligible for Optional Practical Training (OPT).

 - You must have been in lawful F-1 status for at least one academic year.